 - Pharmacies that supply drugs for home infusion therapy. - Pharmacies that supply drugs for residents of a long-term care facility, such as a nursing facility. - Usually, long-term care facilities have their own pharmacies.
-If you're a resident of a long-term care facility, we make sure you can get the drugs you need at the facility's pharmacy. - If your long-term care facility's pharmacy is not in our network or you have difficulty getting your drugs in a long-term care facility, contact Member Services. - Pharmacies that serve the Indian Health Service/Tribal/Urban Indian Health Program.
+If you're a resident of a long-term care facility, we make sure you can get the drugs you need at the facility's pharmacy. - o If your long-term care facility's pharmacy is not in our network or you have difficulty getting your drugs in a long-term care facility, contact Member Services. - Pharmacies that serve the Indian Health Care Provider (IHCP) and Urban Indian Organization (UIO) Pharmacies Indian Health Service/Tribal/Urban Indian Health Program.
 Except in emergencies, only Native Americans or Alaska Natives may use these pharmacies. - Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
 (Note: This scenario should happen rarely.)